redis/redis-doc/commands/geoadd.md

 Adds the specified geospatial items (latitude, longitude, name) to the specified key.
-Data is stored into the key as a sorted set, in a way that makes it possible to later retrieve items using a query by radius with the `GEORADIUS` or
+Data is stored into the key as a sorted set, in a way that makes it possible to later retrieve items using a query by radius with the `GEORADIUS` or `GEORADIUSBYMEMBER` commands.
-`GEORADIUSBYMEMBER` commands.

 The command takes arguments in the standard format x,y so the longitude must be specified before the latitude.
 There are limits to the coordinates that can be indexed: areas very near to the poles are not indexable.
 The exact limits, as specified by EPSG:900913 / EPSG:3785 / OSGEO:41001 are the following:

-* Valid latitudes are from -180 to 180 degrees.
+* Valid longitudes are from -180 to 180 degrees.
 * Valid latitudes are from -85.05112878 to 85.05112878 degreees.

 The command will report an error when the user attempts to index coordinates outside the specified ranges.

-How it works?
+How does it work?
 ---

 The way the sorted set is populated is using a technique called